DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 5. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.

-6. For more details on both methods, see publications [2] and [3] or our webpage: [Donoghue Lab Github Repository](https://donoghuelab.github.io/SSIMS-and-SIMNETS-Analysis-Toolbox/)
+6. For more details on both methods, see publications [2] and [3] or our webpage: [Donoghue Lab - Github Page - Analysis Toolbox](https://donoghuelab.github.io/SSIMS-and-SIMNETS-Analysis-Toolbox/)